writethedocs/www/docs/conference/hike.rst

 * End: **Oregon Zoo** -- There is a MAX stop here to take us back downtown.
 * `Visual of the hike`_

-We will be hiking in the amazing Forest Park, the largest urban forested park in the country.
+We will be hiking in the amazing `Forest Park`_, the largest urban forested park in the country.
-It is convinently located in Northwest Portland, not far from the conference venue.
+It is conveniently located in Northwest Portland, not far from the conference venue.
 It's about a 35 minute walk, or you can `take transit`_ to make it a bit quicker.

 The hike
 --------

-The hike will be around 6 miles long, and have 1000 feet of elevation gain.
+The hike will be around 5 miles long, and have 1000 feet of elevation gain.
+This classifies as a *moderate* hike.
+We'll be going nice and slow so people can appreciate the views and forest.

 Meander
 ~~~~~~~

-It will follow Balch Creek up from the entrace of `Forest Park`_.
+It will follow Balch Creek up from the entrance of `Forest Park`_.

 .. image:: /img/balch.jpg
    :width: 500px